← Back to WorkCase 02 / 15

 Earned: 287 hits, 46.3M OTS, 1,214 editorial brand mentions (99.6% brand-attributed).
 85% of editorial coverage carried brand assets, 78% featured the talent.
 Press secured across Today, Today Extra, Fox Sports' Sunday Night with Matty Johns, 2DayFM (Jimmy & Nath with Emma), the Daily Telegraph, Sydney Morning Herald, Pedestrian TV, 9Honey, Man of Many, LADbible, SPORTbible and Mumbrella.
 The Daily Telegraph alone mentioned Uber 9 times in a single online article.

-52.4% Macca's Uber One penetration in launch week.
-The KPI was +31%; we hit +53%.
+All-time-high Macca's Uber One penetration in launch week.
+Every commercial KPI exceeded.

 Social cuts